 entire gate.
 Give me time, give me time.

 The days and nights are getting colder.
-When the wind blows, it always does coming through the passes from the East, and the rains seem to never quit, we don't see the sun for a week at a time, often, it is nice to snuggle with Daddy and drink soup and watch TV.
+When the wind blows, it nearly always comes through the passes from the East, and the rains seem to never quit.
+We don't see the sun for a week at a time, often it is nice to snuggle with Daddy and drink soup and watch TV.
 I watch TV, really, I do.

 The furnace started making a loud screeching noise a few days ago.
 Daddy said there was a sealed bearing going out.
 So, we bought a new furnace.
 It is quieter and has a progammable thermostat so Daddy doesn't have to get up at 5 AM to turn the heat up.
 He usually does that and goes back to bed for awhile til it gets warm in the house.
 We are really broke, beyond broke now but we don't have to worry about the old furnace catching fire.
 I never worrried about that but Daddy does.

 There isn't much to do outside.
 The grass doesn't grow, all the weeds are pulled up along with the dead plants.
 We still have to dig up some of the tubers, bulbs or rhizomes whatever that is.

 We still go to the dog park but half the time it is closed due to high water from the Skykomish river.